Self-funded leave of absence (LOA)

 Yes, in order to maintain benefit coverage during the leave period, an employee is required to pre-pay the entire employee portion of all required premium in one lump sum prior to the leave period.
 Note: The City of Calgary will pay the corresponding employer contributions, if any, during this leave period.

-Yes, Statements of Participation will be mailed to the employee's home address on a quarterly basis by Great-West Life.
+Yes, Statements of Participation will be mailed to the employee's home address on a quarterly basis by Canada Life.
 The statement will provide a summary of the employee’s contributions and investment income.

-Yes, by completing the request in writing to Pay Services, #8107CP.
+Yes, by sending the request to PayrollPaymentTransaction@calgary.ca.
 The request should include the amount to be changed from and to as well as the effective date of the change.
 The deferred amount can only be changed once a year.

 If an employee goes on long-term disability (LTD), can he or she request that their contributions be suspended or terminated due to extenuating circumstances?

-Yes, providing the request is in writing and sent to Pay Services, #8107CP.
+Yes, by sending the request to PayrollPaymentTransaction@calgary.ca.
 Approval of such request will be at the discretion of the employee’s Manager and Plan Administrator (Leader, Corporate Payroll) in the case of suspension, and the Business Unit Director in case of termination.

 Yes, an employee may suspend contributions for a period not less than six (6) consecutive months and to a maximum of twelve (12) months providing the employee's Manager and Business Unit Director approve such a suspension.
 This suspension of contributions may require a postponement of the leave period.
-Submit the request in writing and send it to Pay Services, #8107CP.
+Submit the request to PayrollPaymentTransaction@calgary.ca.

-Yes, providing the employee gives written notice to their Manager and Business Unit Director and submit an amended P903 to Pay Services, #8107CP at least three (3) months prior to the commencement of the original leave period.
+Yes, providing the employee gives written notice to their Manager and Business Unit Director and submit an amended P903 to PayrollPaymentTransaction@calgary.ca at least three (3) months prior to the commencement of the original leave period.
 Only one request for postponement will be accepted.
 Approval will depend on operational requirements.
+Once approved, the postponement date cannot be rescinded.
 Note: The leave must commence no later than six (6) years following the date of the initial salary deferral.

 An employee may request receipt of part of or all of the value of the employee's account prior to the expiry of the contribution period due to special extenuating circumstances.
 Note: The funds must be paid no later than the end of the first taxation year that commences after the end of the deferral period.
 The contribution period cannot exceed six (6) years.

-This request must be in writing to Pay Serivces, #8107CP, and include the reason for the request.
+This request must be sent to PayrollPaymentTransaction@calgary.ca, and include the reason for the request.
 Approval of the request will be at the discretion of the employee's Manager and Business Unit Director.

 During the leave

-A minimum of two (2) months prior to the leave the employee needs to complete a Great-West Life “Request for member withdrawal Deferred Salary Leave Plan” form, which includes the following information:
+A minimum of two (2) months prior to the leave the employee needs to complete a Canada Life “Request for member withdrawal Deferred Salary Leave Plan” form, which includes the following information:

 - Type of Payment